jessica3-14/Project/Report.md

 ![Reverse Sorted Graphs](Images/cuda_bucket_reverse.png)\
 Reverse sorted input shows a similar trend to sorted input, again as bucket sort is fairly symmetric.\
 ![1% Perturbed Graphs](Images/cuda_bucket_percent.png)\
-Perturbing the data by 1% does not significantly change performance, but does make it fluctuate a little.\
+Perturbing the data by 1% does not significantly change performance, but does make it fluctuate a little.

+---

 ### Bubble Sort:
 #### MPI Comparison between Input Types:
 ##### Strong Scaling:
 ![Computation Graphs](Images/comp_bubble_strong.PNG)\
 Top left: Random  Top Right: Sorted  Bottom Left: Reverse Sorted  Bottom Right: 1% Perturbed\
 From the 4 graphs, we can see that the random input type and 1% input type had the best strong scaling for the computation time.
 This is because of the fact that the bubble sort parallel implementation had to use an odd even transposition to make it parallelized.
 Odd even transposition works for higher input sizes which you can see that the time decreases as the input size increases.
-Additionally, due to the nature of odd even transposition, having a random input and 1% perturbed input is more efficient than a sorted or reverse sorted input.\
+Additionally, due to the nature of odd even transposition, having a random input and 1% perturbed input is more efficient than a sorted or reverse sorted input.
 ##### Weak Scaling:
 ![Main Graphs](Images/main_bubble_weak.PNG)\
 Top left: Random  Top Right: Sorted  Bottom Left: Reverse Sorted  Bottom Right: 1% Perturbed\
 From the 4 graphs, we can see that the main implementation of bubble sort scales weakly throughout all 4 input types.
 This is due to the fact that bubble sort itself is an extremely inefficient algorithm even with the help of an odd even transposition.
 This can also imply that the communication time was inefficient as well.
-Although the bubble sort implementation for MPI was parallelized, it was not parallelized well hence the weak scaling.\
+Although the bubble sort implementation for MPI was parallelized, it was not parallelized well hence the weak scaling.
 ##### Speedup:
 ![Speedup Graphs](Images/speedup_bubble.PNG)\
 Top left: Random  Top Right: Sorted  Bottom Left: Reverse Sorted  Bottom Right: 1% Perturbed\
 As seen from the 4 graphs, the speedup for each of the input type was not good, but out of the 4 data input types, the best speedup was the random input type.
 This is attributed to the fact that the odd even transposition works best with a random data than sorted or reverse sorted.
-However, since the implementation is still a bubble sort algorithm, the efficiency of the sorting gets worse if the data size is small.\
+However, since the implementation is still a bubble sort algorithm, the efficiency of the sorting gets worse if the data size is small.

-Based on the analysis, the random input data performed the best which was expected given the behavior of odd even transposition, but due to the inherent inefficiency of bubble sort, it did not matter what kind of data type was used or what the data size was, leading it to still be pretty inefficient.\
+Based on the analysis, the random input data performed the best which was expected given the behavior of odd even transposition, but due to the inherent inefficiency of bubble sort, it did not matter what kind of data type was used or what the data size was, leading it to still be pretty inefficient.

 #### CUDA Comparison between Input Types:
 ##### Strong Scaling: